psi1703/k8s/README.md

 A temporary two-replica validation has already confirmed that two app pods can become `Running 1/1` on the current single-node K3s cluster with the app PVC mounted.
 The live setting remains one replica because final OTP acceptance still requires the manager-led OTP trigger test, pending-OTP restart test, and final two-replica OTP flow validation.

-A multi-node cluster is supported for placement and LoadBalancer exposure, but the app PVC is currently `ReadWriteOnce` with K3s `local-path` storage.
-Any future multi-node/two-replica mode must account for PVC placement and file-backed runtime data.
+A multi-node cluster is supported for placement and LoadBalancer exposure.
+The repo now supports NFS/RWX app storage for `/app/data`; any existing `local-path` PVC must be migrated before the app is treated as movable across workers or scaled beyond one replica.

 ---